-- Purchase entire storage systems or kits that you can do yourself!
+- Storage systems or kits that you can install yourself!

-There are literally thousands of products out there, and even more ideas.
-You can even customize entire walls.
-Here are a few of my favorite videos that give you some great garage organizational hacks:
+Here are a few of our favorite videos that give you some great garage organizational hacks:

 - Pet Food – If you have to store this in your garage, make sure it is in a sealed container so other animals or small rodents can’t get hold of it.

-- Propane tanks - For obvious reasons right.
-You run the risk of even just a small leak in the valve could be disastrous!
+- Propane tanks – You run the risk of even just a small leak in the valve could be disastrous!

-- Canned Food - Some canned food if exposed to freezing cold temperatures and not ideal temperatures will have a shorter shelf life.
-Be sure to read storage instructions on all of these products before storing.
+- Canned Food – Some canned food if exposed to freezing cold temperatures will have a shorter shelf-life.
+Be sure to read storage instructions on all of these products.

-- Be careful with electronics - These can also be items when subjected to the cold they may be effected negatively.
-Don't take any chances with these expensive items.
+- Electronics – When subjected to the cold, they may be effected negatively.
+Don’t take any chances with these expensive items.

-- Clothes/Sheets/Blankets - All of these items should be stored in the house if possible.
+- Bedding – All of these items should be stored in the house if possible.
 They make perfect spots for animals to build small nests.
-If you have to, make sure they are stored in some sort of closed unit that is animal proof.
+If possible, place in air tight containers.